-OSAT exists "To provide a clean and sober environment for members and friends of 12-step recovery groups to participate in outdoor and social events in the spirit of conservation, preservation, and ecology."
+OSAT exists "To provide a clean and sober environment for members of 12-step recovery groups and their families and friends to participate in outdoor and social events in the spirit of recovery, conservation, ecology and stewardship."

 The first AA meeting chose the the name One Step At A Time, and at an organizational meeting the following month it was decided that a club would be established with the same name, in respect of AA Tradition Six which states that "secondary aids to AA, such as clubs which require property or administration, ought to be incorporated and so set apart that, if necessary, they can be freely discarded by the groups."
 The OSAT club was organized because the activities of the group were not limited to 12-step meetings, and involve some inherently dangerous activity, such as mountain climbing, which therefore required a way to insure that only qualified people were allowed to participate in technical activities.
 This potentially goes far beyond the "desire to stop drinking" membership requirement for AA.
 The club also owns a small amount of equipment.

 In 1993, Jim Hinkhouse, who carried virtually all of the organizational responsibility for OSAT up until then, as well as many of the administrative duties, asked the club to establish a more-or-less formal board.
 This group, originally the "Board of Servants" or BOS, worked toward establishing OSAT as an independent, self-perpetuating entity.

 The five-member board, now known as the Board of Trusted Servants (BOTS) in reference to AA tradition that "...our leaders are but trusted servants...", is elected for overlapping two-year terms to oversee the operation of the club in accordance with its by-laws.
 Board members serve without compensation to oversee the well-being of the club.
 Standing committees were formalized to administer the climbing course, publications, finances, and social and outdoor activities.